-- Disconnect the fixture from AC power before removing or installing the lamp, fuses, or any part. - · Always ground (earth) the fixture electrically. - Use only a source of AC power that complies with local building and electrical codes and has both overload and ground-fault protection. - Refer all service to a Martin service technician.
+- Disconnect the fixture from AC power before removing or installing the lamp, fuses, or any part. - Always ground (earth) the fixture electrically. - Use only a source of AC power that complies with local building and electrical codes and has both overload and ground-fault protection. - Only use cables that are suitable for the intended application and environment.
+Isolate from power immediately and replace any cables that are not in perfect condition. - Refer all service to a Martin service technician.